 Enso Yoga: 1470 Peel Street, #100

-12 See an Impro Montreal show, from $5 to $8 if you reserve in advance… (shows are in English) and if you really like it, you can book an improv class for beginners-which is free!
+We’ll go see an Impro Montreal show, from $5 to $8 if we reserve in advance… (the shows are in English) and if we really like it, we can book an improv class for beginners-which is free!

 Impro Montreal: 3716 Notre-Dame Street West

-13. zap! your friends or date in a game of laser tag, at $12 per person per game at Laser Game Evolution
+Zap your friends or date in a game of laser tag, at $12 per person per game at Laser Game Evolution.

-Laser Game Evolution Montreal: 1226 Saint-Catherine St. West
+Laser Game Evolution Montreal: 1226 rue Saint-Catherine Ouest

-14.drink a mimosa and store vintage at low prices at Intemporelle Collectif Vintage’s Sip & Shop … with a little digging, you can find a printed tank top or organza blouse for under $20
+Drink a mimosa and store vintage at low prices at Intemporelle Collectif Vintage’s Sip & Shop … with a little digging, you can find a printed tank top or an organza blouse for under $20.

 Intemporelle Collectiv Vintage: 505 Boulevard de Maisonneuve East

-15 A stroll through Chinatown and a taste of Cantonese specialties at mini-prices, including at the iconic Dobe and Andy – lunch menu $7.25
+Take a stroll through Chinatown and sample Cantonese specialties at mini-prices, including at the iconic Dobe and Andy – lunch menu $7.25

 Dobe and Andy: 1071 rue Saint-Urbain R-12

-16. take a stroll in the Montreal metro and its modernist architecture, the Opus card day pass is $11
+A stroll through the Montreal metro and its modernist architecture, the Opus card day pass is $11.

 Lucille’s Oyster Dice: 5669 Avenue de Monkland

-20 We go to a screening of independent and activist films at Cinema Politica in Concordia, where tickets are free (recommended between $5 and $10).
+We go to a screening of independent and activist films at Cinema Politica in Concordia, where the ticket price is free (recommended between $5 and $10).

 Cinema Politica: Concordia, bât.
 Henry F. Hall, Boulevard de Maisonneuve West